-In addition, adults who are not high school graduates will be admitted if they are 18 years of age or older and give evidence of being able to benefit from a course offered by the College.
-However, federal legislation requires that students who are not high school graduates or recipients of a GED must prove their ability to benefit (by specific testing) in order to be eligible to receive funding for their college education.
+In addition, adults who are not high school graduates will be admitted if they are 18 years of age or older or if they give evidence of being able to benefit from courses offered by the College.
+Students not meeting any of the previous criteria may be considered for admission on an individual basis.